JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/slow_mode.md

 ### 4.1 Activating Slow Mode in the MUC Room configuration

-Your implementation CAN allow the Slow Mode feature to be set room by room, by its owners.
+Your implementation MAY allow the Slow Mode feature to be set room by room, by its owners.

 If room owners can configure the Slow Mode feature, the server MUST add a `muc#roomconfig_slow_mode_duration` field in the [room configuration form](https://xmpp.org/extensions/xep-0045.html#owner).